emberlondon/emberlondon.github.io/speaker-guidelines.md

 - A one-sentence abstract that answers the question:
   *what will I learn from this talk?*
 - Do you consent to your talk being recorded and published online?
-  (It's fine if not!
-It just helps knowing in advance).
+  It's fine if not!
+It just helps knowing in advance.
+We are also happy if you prefer not to share your picture, as well as any other similar concerns that you may have.

 Email these to [talk@emberlondon.com](mailto:talk@emberlondon.com).